-Council will provide free basic services to domestic debtors, on a monthly basis in quantities as determined from time to time.
+Council will provide free basic services only to indigent debtors, on a monthly basis in quantities as determined from time to time.

 The commencement date hereof will be communicated to the public in due course

 17. APPEAL PROCEDURES & LEGISLATIVE FRAMEWORK